russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Tasks/Programming with Purpose.md

 ## Instructions

-Please have a notebook out while you watch [Programming with Purpose](https://www.youtube.com/embed/M-7DQJbMapI).
+Please have a notebook out while you watch [Programming with Purpose](https://www.youtube.com/embed/M-7DQJbMapI), as told by Ish Shabazz.

 <a href="https://www.youtube.com/embed/M-7DQJbMapI"><img width="500" src="/Media/Screenshot 2023-10-18 at 9.08.36 PM.png"/></a>